KGoovaer/zemstbos-cycling/stories/01-foundation/005-kubernetes-deployment.md

 ## Description

 Create Kubernetes deployment manifests for the Next.js application, including Deployment, Service, Ingress, and Secret resources.
-The setup should support HTTPS via cert-manager, proper resource limits, and use SQLite3 as the database (stored outside the cluster).
+The setup should support HTTPS via cert-manager, proper resource limits, and use SQLite3 as the database.

 The deployment should be production-ready with health checks, proper scaling, and secure secret management.
-The SQLite database file will be stored on persistent storage outside the Kubernetes cluster and accessed via a mounted volume.
+The SQLite database file will be stored on persistent storage within the Kubernetes cluster using NFS or iSCSI backend storage.

 ## Acceptance Criteria